Apply to Be a Presenter at the 2023 NASW-NJ Annual Conference

 Abstract – Submit an abstract of 50 words or less, which summarizes your workshop.
 If selected, the abstract will appear in the conference brochure and all advertising materials, so make it descriptive and appealing for potential attendees.

-Workshop Description – The workshop must be two (2) hours in duration and applicable to virtual learning.
+Workshop Description – The workshop must be two (2) hours in duration and applicable to either in person or virtual learning.
 The proposal must be between 300-500 words, excluding the abstract and the bibliography.
 All proposals must demonstrate integration of anti-racist theories and practice in social work.
 In keeping with NASW‘s nondiscriminatory policies, language must be bias-free.
 Each page should have the title of the proposal at the top.

 The following must be included: